sascha432/motor_controller_stm32/README.md

 - 8-36V, 20A continuous, 40A peak
 - Adjustable cycle by cycle motor current limit (0.5-40A)
-- Adjustable max. current with signal LED (0.5-40A)
+- Adjustable current limit with signal LED (0.5-40A)
 - 1.14" 135x240 TFT display, rotary encoder and 3 buttons for easy navigation
 - Support for magnetic encoder MT6701 in A/B mode up to 1024PPR (55000 RPM)
 - Dimmable LED with CC driver 3-26V/350mA/5W